mousedownco/htmx-contact-app/README.md

 This repository contains a Go implementation of the example `Contacts.App` project used in the [Hypermedia Systems book][1].

 > [!NOTE]
-> This branch contains the [htmx updates to the Contact App from chapter 5][6] of the book.
+> This branch contains the [updates to the Contact App from chapter 6 "More Htmx Patterns"][7].

-# Pagination Examples
+# Bulk Delete

-[Chapter 5][6] illustrates three pagination techniques.
-The uncommented code in [index.gohtml](templates/contacts/index.gohtml) runs the "Infinite Scroll" implementation.
-To really appreciate the technique, the browser window should be made very small or the contacts in [contacts.json](contacts.json) should be increased to the point where all contacts will not fit in the browser window.
+The book describes a [Bulk Delete][8] feature that uses the the `DELETE` method to send a form encoded request containing the IDs of the contacts to delete.
+This is not a standards-compliant use of `DELETE` and [Go's `Request.ParseForm()`][9] method will initialize the to an empty value.

-The "Basic Pagination" and "Load More Button" pagination techniques are implemented in [index.gohtml](templates/contacts/index.gohtml.
-To enable them, simply comment out the "Infinite Scroll" code and uncomment the code for the desired technique.
+The implementation in this repository has been modified to use `hx-post` to `/contacts/delete` instead.
+The handler is implemented to handle `POST` requests and the remaining functionality aligns with what is described in the book.

 # Running